 A BBC program, ‘Italy Unpacked’, made me think of planning a trip to Matera.
 Hard to believe I never visited it before, I’ve been travelling to Italy since I was a child.

 Matera is in the region of Basilicata in the south of Italy and it’s one of the most ancient places in the world.
 This City is so unique it was declared Unesco World Heritage Site in 1993.

-Matera is in the region of Basilicata, south of Italy.
-For our first visit we booked one night at the unique hotel Sextantio Le Grotte della Civita .
-This is an ‘albergo difusso’ (in Italy diffused hotels respect original heritage of the place) with spectacular views over the Murgia National Park.
-Their rooms are unique, you will be sleeping in a cave eating your meals in what it was originally a Rupestrian Church and enjoying astonishingly beautiful views over the rocky mountains.
-It’s quite expensive but you won’t find a better place to stay in this town
+For our first visit we booked one night at the Sextantio Le Grotte della Civita .
+This is an ‘albergo difusso’, a diffused hotel that respect original heritage of the place.
+With spectacular views over the Murgia National Park. you will stay at one of the most original room you will ever see.
+The hotel is engrave in the rock so you will be sleeping in a luxury cave and eating your meals in what it was originally a Rupestrian Church.
+Once you experience this unique sleeping experience you won’t look to stay anywhere else.

-Best places to eat and buy typical local products
+Places to eat and local products

 On the way back to Matera is Dragone, a local restaurant few hundred meters from the Crypt of original Sin.
 Here you can try and buy typical products/wines from Basilicata.
 Email firstname.lastname@example.org telf +39-0835-261740

 There are a couple of restaurants worth mentioning: Osteria L’Arco (telf +39-0835-334626) and Osteria Pico ( telf +39-0835240424) both in Sasso Barisano.
 At the Osteria Pico try the local pasta ‘fusilli ai peperoni cruschi’ a delicious vegetarian pasta dish with typical peppers of Basilicata, I wish we ordered two portions!